-- TCI PREA Avenues of Reporting PREA Allegations Policy and Procedure

-- TCI PREA Client Sexual Relationships Policy and Procedure \

-- PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities

-- PREA Accountability Statement

-- Interviews:

-- Facility PREA Compliance Manager

-- Facility Director / Manager

-- Medical Staff

-- Mental Health Staff

-The Agency/Facility has a formal Resident disciplinary process when a Resident is subject to a disciplinary sanction following an administrative finding that the Resident engaged in Resident-on-Resident sexual abuse or following a criminal finding of guilt for Resident-on-Resident sexual abuse.

-The disciplinary process allows sanctions to commensurate with the nature and circumstances of the abuse committed, the Resident's disciplinary history, and the sanctions imposed for comparable offenses by other Residents with similar histories within the facility.

-In the Resident Discipline Process considers whether a Resident's mental disabilities or mental illness contributed to his behavior when determining what type of sanction, if any, should be imposed.
-The facility offers counseling and other interventions designed to address and correct underlying reasons or motivations for the abuse, the facility consider whether to require the offending Resident to participate in such interventions as a condition of access to programming or other benefits.
+- TCI PREA Avenues of Reporting PREA Allegations Policy and Procedure - TCI PREA Client Sexual Relationships Policy and Procedure - PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities - PREA Accountability Statement - Interviews: - Facility PREA Compliance Manager - Facility Director / Manager - o Medical Staff - Mental Health Staff - (A) The Agency/Facility has a formal resident disciplinary process when a resident is subject to a disciplinary sanction following an administrative finding that the resident engaged in resident-on-resident sexual abuse or following a criminal finding of guilt for resident-on-resident sexual abuse. - (B) The disciplinary process allows sanctions to commensurate with the nature and circumstances of the abuse committed, the resident's disciplinary history, and the sanctions imposed for comparable offenses by other residents with similar histories within the facility. - (C, D) The Resident Discipline Process considers whether a resident's mental disabilities or mental illness contributed to his behavior when determining what type of sanction, if any, should be imposed.
+The facility offers counseling and other interventions designed to address and correct underlying reasons or motivations for the abuse, the facility considers whether to require the offending resident to participate in such interventions as a condition of access to programming or other benefits. - (E) Staff interviews indicated that policy and law prohibits staff from having any sexual contact with residents.

-Staff interviews indicated for the purpose of disciplinary action, a report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident or lying, if an investigation does not establish evidence sufficient to substantiate the allegation.
+(F) Staff interviews indicated for the purpose of disciplinary action, a report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident or lying, if an investigation does not establish evidence sufficient to substantiate the allegation.